atduskgreg/TreetopBotTemplate/README.md

 Where I've marked out the words I might want to replace with their part of speech and their original value.

-And then be able to swap in a word from my jaron lists with the appropraite POS to end up with something like this:
+And then be able to swap in a word from my jargon lists with the appropraite POS to end up with something like this:

      Reflectance, radiance against the detection of the luma.